hazelcast/hazelcast/docs/design/sql/13-create-drop-view.md

 CREATE [ OR REPLACE ] VIEW [ IF NOT EXISTS ] name AS query
 ```

-Note: `query` should be SELECT statement!
+Note: the `query` must be a SELECT statement.

 Example: